onqlavelabs/onqlave.docs/docs/guides/cli-guide/administration/application.md

 - [Platform Owner](../../../web-app-guide/platform/access/#1-platform-owner)

-Currently, Onqlave platform supports update an application via its ID
+Currently, the Onqlave platform supports updating an application via its ID

 ```
 # onqlave application update your_application_id your_list_of_flags_and_values
 ```

-To see the available flags, you can try this command:
+To see the available flags, you can use this command:
 ```
 # onqlave application update
 ```